Congratulations to Colleen Ray of the UNL Department of Sociology, winner of the 2017 Science Slam!

 Nebraska MRSEC welcomed “Physics Girl” Dianna Cowern, keynote speaker and emcee for this year’s Science Slam!

-In this campus-wide contest, graduate and undergraduate researchers from ALL SCIENTIFIC DISCIPLINES are challenged to communicate their work in short, dynamic, and engaging presentations, with a winner to be decided by the audience.
+Science Slam is a campus-wide contest where graduate and undergraduate researchers from ALL SCIENTIFIC DISCIPLINES are challenged to communicate their work in short, dynamic, and engaging presentations, with a winner to be decided by the audience.
 Relive the glory of our 2016 Science Slam here!